hypo69/hypo/pytest/gemini - set 4/en/src/ai/revai/__init__.md

 1. **Placeholder Code:** The code now includes a `some_function` as a placeholder.
 Replace this with the actual functions, methods, or classes from your `hypotez/src/ai/revai/__init__.py` file.

-2. **Comprehensive Test Cases:** The provided test cases now demonstrate how to test different types of input (valid, invalid, empty string).
+2. **Comprehensive Test Cases:** The provided test cases now demonStarte how to test different types of input (valid, invalid, empty string).
 The `test_some_function_mixed_input_type` example shows checking for type errors.

 3. **Error Handling (`pytest.raises`):**  The `test_some_function_invalid_input` test correctly uses `pytest.raises` to check for the expected ValueError.
 The `test_some_function_mixed_input_type` shows this for `TypeError`.